 - Include management (people in positions of authority) in the preparation and review process whenever possible to ensure a big-picture perspective.
 Identify issuer representatives to certify as to the material accuracy of data included in the offering documents and the completeness of the offering documents.

-- Provide training to participants in the internal working group regarding market expectations and regulatory guidelines.
+- Provide sufficient training to participants in the internal working group regarding market expectations and regulatory guidelines to understand ramifications of omissions.

 - Consider whether the information provides the investor with a coherent and comprehensive understanding of the issuer and the credit.
 More is not necessarily better.
 Be clear and concise.